JennyTan5522/LLM-Powered-Business-Intelligence-Analytics-Chatbot/README.md

    ```

 ## Demo Usage Guide
-⭐Below are sample UI with IntelliQuery BI’s interface and features:
+Below are sample UI with IntelliQuery BI’s interface and features:

 #### 1. Response Tab